Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 	2. How can you tell?
 	The language techniques used, referencing to the surfer as "him" and not "me" or "myself"
 4. Imagery
-	1. There are a range of distinc
+	1. There are a range of distinctive images in this poem.
+How many can you identify?
+Which image do you think is the most powerful?
+Why?

+	1. Find a key image from each stanza that represents the changing relationship between the surfer and the ocean
+	2. Why do you think it's appropriate to compare the sea to a grey-wolf?
+In what ways are they similar?
 ## My rewrite of the poem
 As I cast off into the blue;
 climbing against the waves, drifting through the spume,